Btibert3/pypeds/README.md

 ## Install and Test Notes

--  use clean python 3.7 environment, just python (conda create -n test-pypeds python=3.7) to test the setup and install with `pip install .`
+-  use clean python 3.7 environment, which you can create simply with `conda create -n pypeds python=3.7` to test the setup and install with `pip install .` once you have activated the environment with `conda activate pypeds`.

 ## TODO